domoritz/clingo-wasm/README.md

 ### Build WASM file

-Run `yarn build:wasm` if you have Docker.
+Run `npm run build:wasm` if you have Docker.
 For testing purposes, you can run `scripts/build_clingo.sh` from the root directory of the project.

 ### Build and Test JavaScript

-Run `yarn build` to build the js files.
-Run `yarn test` to run tests in node.
+Run `npm run build` to build the js files.
+Run `npm test` to run tests in node.

 ### Update Lua, Clingo, or Emscripten